Pull to refresh

 Five of seven Trump-targeted incumbents defeated in May 5 primaries; Goode survived; District 23 disputed.
 Chamber expected to pursue redistricting in 2027 session with new pro-Trump majority in place.

-Congressional maps are normally redrawn once a decade, after the Census.
-In August 2025, Texas broke that convention at President Trump's urging—redrawing its map to target five Democratic-held seats.
-The move triggered a chain reaction.
-Then, on April 29, 2026, the U.S. Supreme Court's 6–3 decision in Louisiana v.
-Callais effectively gutted Section 2 of the Voting Rights Act—the main federal tool used to block racially discriminatory maps—removing a key legal shield that had constrained Republican legislatures for decades.
-Within days, Florida Governor Ron DeSantis signed a new congressional map targeting four incumbent Democrats, Alabama's governor called a special redistricting session, Louisiana suspended its upcoming primaries to allow a full map redraw, and Tennessee's House passed a bill splitting Memphis into three Republican-leaning districts.
+Congressional maps are normally redrawn once a decade, but Texas broke that convention in August 2025 at President Trump's urging, redrawing its map to target five Democratic-held seats and triggering a chain reaction.
+On April 29, 2026, the U.S. Supreme Court ruled 6–3 in Louisiana v.
+Callais, gutting Section 2 of the Voting Rights Act, which had constrained Republican legislatures for decades.
+Within days, Florida Governor Ron DeSantis signed a new map targeting four incumbent Democrats, Alabama called a special redistricting session, Louisiana suspended its upcoming primaries, and Tennessee split Memphis into three Republican-leaning districts.

-Updated May 7
+Updated May 31